-We also encourage you to visit the Gareth, Greg and Jen at the fabulous Lavenham Butchers (and deli) at the top of the street or Hollow Trees Farm shop a short distance away in Semer for amazing veg, meat and deli goodies.
+We also encourage you to visit the fabulous Lavenham Butchers (and deli) at the top of the street or Hollow Trees Farm shop a short distance away in Semer for amazing veg, meat and deli goodies.

 We even have local wine – Lavenham Brook.
 They are just down the road at Brook Farm, but much of their excellent produce can be found at Hollow Trees too.

 You are in foodie heaven in this part of Suffolk.
 Of course we have to mention that Lavenham also has its own fabulous bakery too, which is a relative newcomer on the Market Square dating back to the only as far as the 17th Century.
 Out of this world food, is available at very low food miles!

 With so much available within a few minutes’ walk of The Tryst, you can certainly have a very happy car free week, safe in the knowledge that you can source the best local food or visit some of Lavenham’s outstanding restaurants and pubs without having to drive.
 But if you want to go further afield, you still don’t need to use your car.

 Why not explore the wonderful local walks that Lavenham has to offer?
 For instance Lavenham’s disused railway line is now a haven for wildlife and conservation.

 We also recommend visiting the National Trust’s website, where you will find a really good guide for the Lavenham woodland walk or the longer Lavenham to Long Melford walk; but there are also many other options that you can find on the maps in The Tryst and online too.

 You are in the heart of the prettiest part of Suffolk renowned for its unspoilt medieval villages of which Lavenham is the Jewel in the Crown.